April 27

 About $2500

 Cooktek makes some of the heaviest duty, true commercial grade induction cookers in the world.
-These are super durable, built like a tank, and will last forever.
+They are super durable, built like a tank, and will last forever.
 They are made in the USA, too, which we love.

 NOTE: If you're interested in CookTek but don't want the 3500W unit, here's an 1800W CookTek induction burner (about $1300), just as capable but smaller and more portable (uses a standard wall outlet).